Orange-OpenSource/pivotal-tracker-mirror/README.md

 Apologies if as part of this POC we have accidentally and transiently:
 * added extra polutting [issue mentions](https://github.com/blog/957-introducing-issue-mentions) while mirroring markdown content of pivotal stories which uses the same mention markdown syntax: you may have received undesired mentions, please ignore them with our apologies.
 * added extra polutting issue cross references.
-We'll try to find a way to cleanup this undesired pollution (by disabling issues, by deleting this repo, making it private).
-See further analysis into https://github.com/ArthurHlt/pivotaltrackermirror/issues/1
+We're applying various ways to cleanup this undesired pollution (by temporary disabling issues, by deleting this repo, making it private).
+See further analysis into https://github.com/Orange-OpenSource/pivotaltrackermirror/issues/1